Nintendo Switch vs PlayStation 4: Which should you buy?

 Will your next console be a Nintendo Switch or a PlayStation 4?

-Not all game consoles are created equally, which you can guess just by looking at the PlayStation 4 and Nintendo Switch side by side.
+Not all game consoles are created equal, which you can guess just by looking at the PlayStation 4 and Nintendo Switch side by side.
 But both of these consoles have a similar message in separate attempts to sell these unique experiences.
 Nintendo and Sony claim to have an intense focus on us, the players.
 That includes offering features we want, with games we want to play, and an overall desire to change or add features when users say that's what they want.

 If your next console needs to be something that focuses on you as a gamer, are you going to go with a Nintendo Switch or a PlayStation 4?
 This guide should help you decide!